infobip/mobile-messaging-cordova-plugin/README.md

             ```bash
             $ cordova build ios
             ```

+        > ### Notice (CocoaPods and Swift Package Manager integration):
+        > From version `8.5.0`, the plugin supports both **Swift Package Manager** ([cordova-ios@8.x.x](https://cordova.apache.org/announcements/2025/11/23/cordova-ios-8.0.0.html) and above) and **CocoaPods** (cordova-ios v7).
+The correct integration is selected automatically, and no extra configuration is needed.
+After December 2nd 2026, CocoaPods will permanently become read-only so migration to SPM in recommended to get the latest plugin updates.
+See the [Swift Package Manager integration guide](https://github.com/infobip/mobile-messaging-cordova-plugin/wiki/Swift-Package-Manager-integration) for details on migrating from CocoaPods to Swift Package Manager.

     2. **Android**:
        1. Get the Firebase configuration file (google-services.json) as described in <a href="https://firebase.google.com/docs/android/setup#add-config-file" target="_blank">`Firebase documentation`</a> and put it to the root application folder.
        2. Add following to your config.xml